 Nagari Inscriptions on Qutb Minar

-The majestic Qutb Minar of Delhi stands tall, adorned with both Arabic and Nagari inscriptions.
-Most of the Nagari inscriptions are records of the various repairs made to the Minar over the years.
-Some of these inscriptions are unfortunately unintelligible, but let us take a closer look at the English translations of the legible ones.
+The majestic Qutb Minar in Delhi stands tall, adorned with both Arabic and Nagari inscriptions.
+Most of the Nagari inscriptions are records of the various repairs conducted on the Minar over the years.
+Some of these inscriptions are unfortunately illegible.
+Let us take a closer look at the English translations of the legible ones.
 Although some of these inscriptions are incomplete, they still provide us with valuable insight into the history of the Qutb Minar and the people who have worked to maintain it.

 1. [Basement] On yellowish quartzite, 1st face on the right side of the main entrance: